 - Walnuts.
 Yes, you read that correctly ~ walnuts are exceptionally rich in ❤️-healthy omega 3, which is often hard to find in foods.
 Snack on a few walnuts throughout the day and you will be doing your heart a favor.
 In 2004, walnuts came into world fame with the FDA when they allowed a qualified health claim for these tasty nuts: “Supportive but not conclusive research shows that eating 1.5 oz of walnuts per day, as part of a low saturated fat and low cholesterol diet, and not resulting in increased caloric intake may reduce the risk of coronary heart disease.”

 - Green Tea.
 Have you started to add green tea into your daily routine yet?
-If you haven’t you certainly should, and soon.
-Study after study support amazing benefits of green tea including its cancer reducing properties, reducing the chance of a stroke and heart disease and it’s role in reducing inflammation that is associated with different types of IBD (inflammatory bowel disease).
+If you haven’t added tea you certainly should, and soon.
+Study after study support amazing benefits of green tea including its cancer reducing properties, reducing the chance of a stroke and heart disease and it’s role in reducing inflammation different types of IBD (inflammatory bowel disease).
 Some of the most recent research is promising toward preventing type two diabetes and osteoporosis.
 Wow.
 Just wow!
-I knew the benefits from my previous blog post and now the studies are proving more and more benefits.
+I knew the benefits from my previous blog post, and now the studies are proving more and more benefits.

 - Honey.
-Throughout the ages, honey has been revered for it’s healing properties which include antibacterial and antiviral effects.
-It’s also very effective for digestive health.
+Throughout the ages, honey is revered for it’s healing properties which include antibacterial and antiviral effects.
+It’s also beneficial for digestive health.
 Raw honey is what you need to buy when shopping for this tasty yet powerful food.
 Honey is filled with Phytonutrients, oh and next time you have a sore throat put a little honey in your green tea for immediate relief.

 Remember that when you are eating for health, it relies on a proactive frame of mind, one based on scientific research, self-awareness, and prevention.
 This is the first part of this two-part series: Plants Be Thy Medicine.
 The second part of this series will discuss essential oils, which have been around since before biblical times, and are nature’s support tools to help your body heal itself.